 The following is a non-exhaustive list of expenses company drivers will no longer be allowed to claim as itemized deductions on Schedule A of their income tax returns:

 Per Diem Plus ®, a proprietary software application, which provides automatic per diem, expense tracking and reporting to truckers.

-This article was written by Mark W. Sullivan EA, Tax Counsel for Per Diem Plus, who has been providing taxpayer advocacy, consulting, and litigation services since 1998.
+This article was written by Mark W. Sullivan EA, Tax Counsel for Per Diem Plus and Of Counsel to Schroeder & Associates, CPA’s, who has been providing taxpayer advocacy, consulting, and litigation services since 1998.
 Prior to starting a private practice, Mr. Sullivan was an Internal Revenue Officer with the New York, NY, Saint Louis, MO and Washington, D.C. offices of the Internal Revenue Service.
 He has over a decade of experience advising transportation industry clients with respect to per diem issues.
 Questions?
-Contact Mr. Sullivan at email@example.com.
+Contact Mr. Sullivan HERE

 Please remember that everyone’s financial situation is different.
 This article does not give and is not intended to give specific accounting and/or tax advice.
 Please consult your own tax or accounting professional.

 [i] Land Line “Tax Reform and Trucking” (January 8, 2018)

 [ii] 26 U.S. Code § 274 – Disallowance of certain entertainment, etc., expenses